goschtl/zope/z3c.recipe.eggbasket/trunk/z3c/recipe/eggbasket/README.txt

 Goal of this recipe
 ===================

+..
+Note: the tests for this package may fail when you use the buildout
+.. generated bin/test command but pass when you run 'python setup.py
+.. test'.
+Also, all tests pass for python 2.4 but there is a failure
+.. with python 2.5.
+Fixing these differences would be appreciated.

 You have an egg (for example ``grok``) that has a lot of dependencies.
 Other eggs that it depends on are found on the cheeseshop, on sourceforge, and perhaps on some more servers.
 When even one of these